QilinGu/udacity_ml/projects/capstone/README.md

 ### Refinement

 We started with the best network ideas available online, namely a two-layer network.
-This worked quite well, but we were frustrated that the car kept crashing.
+This worked quite well, but we were annoyed that the car kept crashing.
 We tried several tricks from the literature:

 - Like Deep Q, we initially stacked the last four (4) state readings into a single input.
 This got us to 120 for QMax.
 - We increased the stacking to 16.
 This got us to 140 Qmax, and seeemed to be the alltime winner.